Everything You Need to Know About Jasmine Flowers

 Jasmine’s striking scent (often described as “heady”) and symbolism of love makes it an ideal flower to give for romantic occasions.
 Anniversaries, weddings, or special date nights are all appropriate occasions for jasmine.

-As jasmine is also associated with respect, you may give jasmine to someone you both look up to and care about.
+As this fragrant flower is also associated with respect, you may give jasmine to someone you both look up to and care about.
 Add jasmine vines to bouquets or vase arrangements to add strong fragrance and soft color.

 How to Care for Fresh Cut Jasmine Flowers at Home